Universality in one-dimensional hierarchical coalescence processes: Exchangeable SPPs

-The above decomposition allows to extend our results stated in Section \ref{annarella} to right exchangeable SPPs containing the origin.
+The above decomposition allows us to extend our results stated in Section~\ref{annarella} to right exchangeable SPPs containing the origin.
 We give only some comments, leaving the details to the interested reader.
-Consider for example the HCP starting from $\cQ$, {\it i.e.} $\xi ^{(1)}(0)$ has law $\cQ$.
-By applying inductively Theorem \ref{teo1} we get that, given $n\geq 1$ and $t\in [0,\infty]$, the law of $\xi ^{(n)}(t)$ conditioned to the fact that $0\in \xi ^{(n)}(t)$ has the integral representation
+Consider, for example, the HCP starting from $\cQ$, that is, $\xi^{(1)}(0)$ has law $\cQ$.
+By applying inductively Theorem \ref{teo1} we get that, given $n\geq 1$ and $t\in[0,\infty]$, the law of~$\xi^{(n)}(t)$ conditioned to the fact that $0\in\xi^{(n)}(t)$ has the integral representation\looseness=-1 \looseness=-1 for a suitable probability measure $[\mu_{\omega}]^{(n)}_t$ on $(0,\infty)$.